Plan hybrid connectivity between Skype for Business Server and Teams

 The following requirements must be met to successfully configure a hybrid deployment:

-- Domain matching must be configured the same for your on-premises deployment and your Microsoft 365 or Office 365 organization.
+- Domain matching must be configured the same for your on-premises deployment and your Microsoft 365 organization.
 If partner discovery is enabled on the on-premises deployment, then open federation must be configured for your online organization.
 If partner discovery is not enabled, then closed federation must be configured for your online organization.